If you have a hemp license and a 2020 or 2021 annual registration, you can submit the following documents using MyDATCP:

 You can submit your variety approval form using either of the following methods:

-Licensed growers with a current annual registration must submit a variety notification and approval form for each variety you intend to plant, at least 30 days before planting.
-If that variety is not already seed certified by the Wisconsin Crop Improvement Association (WCIA), each variety must be approved in writing by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) before planting.
+Licensed growers with a current annual registration must submit a variety notification and approval form for each variety or Wisconsin Crop Improvement Association (WCIA) certified seed lot you intend to plant, at least 30 days before planting, and provide supporting documentation.
+Each variety that does not have a WCIA certified seed lot must be approved in writing by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) before planting.
 If you are planting seed certified by an organization other than WCIA, provide a copy of the seed label with your variety approval form.
-Otherwise, a fit for commerce certificate or its equivalent must be submitted with this form for each variety you intend to plant.
+A fit for commerce certificate or its equivalent must be submitted with this form for each variety you intend to plant, including WCIA certified seed lots.
 Learn more about varieties already approved in writing by DATCP.

 How to Submit